Five-card draw: Sample deal

 The sample deal is being played by four players as shown to the right with Alice dealing.
 All four players ante $1.
 Alice deals five cards to each player and places the deck aside.

 Bob opens the betting round by betting $5.
 Carol folds, David calls, and Alice calls, closing the betting round.

 Bob now declares that he wishes to replace three of his cards, so he removes those three cards from his hand and discards them.
 Alice retrieves the deck, deals a burn card, then deals three cards directly to Bob, who puts them in his hand.
 David discards one card, and Alice deals one card to him from the deck.
 Alice now discards three of her own cards, and replaces them with three from the top of the deck.

 Now a second betting round begins.
 Bob checks, David checks, Alice bets $10, Bob folds, David raises $16, and Alice calls, ending the second betting round and going directly into a showdown.
 David shows a flush, and Alice shows two pair, so David takes the pot.

 Stripped deck variant

 Five-card draw is sometimes played with a stripped deck.
 This variant is commonly known as "seven-to-ace" or "ace-to-seven" (abbreviated as A-7 or 7-A).
 It can be played by up to five players.
 When four or fewer players play, a normal 32-card deck without jokers, with ranks ranging from ace to seven, is used.
 With five players, the sixes are added to make a 36-card deck.
 The deck thus contains only eight or nine different card ranks, compared to 13 in a standard deck.
 This affects the probabilities of making specific hands, so a flush ranks above a full house and below four of a kind.
-Many smaller online poker rooms, such as Boss Media, spread the variant, although it is unheard of in terrestrial casinos.
+Many smaller online poker rooms, such as Boss Media, spread the variant, although it is unheard of in brick-and-mortar casinos.